Building & Testing

 Performance benchmarks

-src/Heddle.Performance contains a BenchmarkDotNet suite that compares Heddle against ASP.NET Core Razor on the same page, head‑to‑head.
+src/Heddle.Performance contains a BenchmarkDotNet suite that compares Heddle against four other .NET template engines (Fluid, Scriban, DotLiquid, Handlebars.Net) on byte‑identical parity‑checked output, plus ASP.NET Core Razor on a comparable — but larger and not parity‑checked — page.
 Run it in Release:

 dotnet run -c Release --project src/Heddle.PerformanceWhat it measures (TextRenderBenchmarks.cs, [MemoryDiagnoser] enabled):

-Both pages are deliberately equivalent: one layout, several reusable templates/sections, and a dozen component invocations — the Heddle components live in TestSuite/Extensions and their Razor counterparts in TestSuite/RazorExtensions.
-On this workload Heddle renders faster than Razor and allocates less memory; for why, see Architecture → Performance characteristics.
+Both pages are shaped alike: one layout, several reusable templates/sections, and a dozen component invocations — the Heddle components live in TestSuite/Extensions and their Razor counterparts in TestSuite/RazorExtensions.
+In the published run of 2026‑07‑11 Heddle rendered faster than Razor and allocated less memory (and led the four parity‑checked engines too); for the numbers see the README Performance section, and for why, see Architecture → Performance characteristics.

 Benchmark numbers are hardware‑ and workload‑specific — run the suite on your target machine and with a page shaped like your real one to get figures you can quote.
 The repository benchmark is a representative, component‑heavy page where the compiled document's advantage is most visible.